Categories

 Zibbet is a bit of a tricky one to explain.
 It’s been around since 2009 and has evolved a lot since then.

-First off, Zibbet is a marketplace like Etsy and all the other mentions in this article.
-But it’s unique in that it syncs with other sales channels, meaning other marketplaces or websites you sell your products.
+First, Zibbet is a marketplace like Etsy and all the others mentioned in this article.
+But it’s unique because it syncs with other sales channels, meaning other marketplaces or websites where you sell your products.

-Basically, you can upload your products from other marketplaces to Zibbet with just a few clicks, and vice-versa.
-It’s kinda like one of those social media scheduling tools, but for sellers on multiple marketplaces.
-And for the purpose of simplifying multiple sales channels, it could come in handy.
+You can upload your products from other marketplaces to Zibbet with just a few clicks and vice-versa.
+It’s like one of those social media scheduling tools but for sellers on multiple marketplaces.
+And to simplify various sales channels, it could come in handy.

 But why sell on Zibbet?
 Well, if they had more shoppers using their platform, it might be more worthwhile.
-For now though, a simple way to use multiple sales channels doesn’t sound too bad.
+For now, though, using multiple sales channels doesn’t sound too bad.

 The founder of Zibbet announced that it was acquired in July 2021, but he’s been pretty hush-hush on who bought the place.
 Some signs point to the A.C.
 Moore Marketplace behind the acquisition (now owned by Michaels).

-Time will tell what’s in store for Zibbet in 2022, if it doesn’t fizzle out of their marketplace venture completely.
+Time will tell what’s in store for Zibbet in 2022 if it doesn’t wholly fizzle out of its marketplace venture.

 Keep a close eye on Zibbet.